 - Bridal Entrance: Usually, the flower girl and ring bearer lead the way, and the maid of honor and bridesmaids follow.
 And the bride enters last, on the arm of her father or male representative.

-- Welcome/Introduction: At this point, the minister or officiant say a few words about the couple and gives a speech on marriage.
+- Welcome/Introduction: At this point, the minister or officiant says a few words about the couple and gives a speech on marriage.
 Afterward, he would ask the congregation if any objects to the wedding and wait for a response or none.

 - Vows Exchange: The couple each makes their promises to one another, usually repeating after the minster.